NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mountain Oni.md

     desc: "  Oni are curiously afraid of beans, especially as the seasons begin to change.
 If a creature Interacts to throw a handful of beans at the oni, the oni becomes [[Conditions/Frightened|Frightened 2]].
 While frightened this way, their weakness to spirit damage is increased by 5.
 The oni then becomes immune to bean panic for 24 hours."

   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike]]"
-    desc: "`pf2:r`  "
+    desc: "`pf2:r`  **Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Jaws"
-    desc: "`pf2:1` Jaws +20 (magical, reach 10 feet)\n__Damage__  2d6 + 9 piercing 1d6 bleed"
+    desc: "+20 (magical, reach 10 feet, unarmed)\n__Damage__  2d6 + 9 piercing 1d6 bleed"

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Tetsubo"
-    desc: "`pf2:1` Tetsubo +21 (magical, razing, reach 10 feet, shove, sweep)\n__Damage__  2d10 + 9 bludgeoning"
+    desc: "+21 (magical, razing, reach 10 feet, shove, sweep)\n__Damage__  2d10 + 9 bludgeoning"

   - name: "Primal Innate Spells"
     desc: "DC 25, attack +17; __2nd __  _[[Spells/Invisibility|Invisibility (At Will, Self Only)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The mountain oni can take on the appearance of any Medium or Large humanoid creature.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Thundering Iron"
     desc: "`pf2:2`  The oni lifts their tetsubo and brings it down in a deafening peal.
 They make a tetsubo Strike.
-On a success, the target takes an additional 1d10 sonic damage.\n\nEach creature in a @Template[emanation|distance:10] around the target, other than the oni, take this damage as well and is pushed 5 feet away from the target."
+On a success, the target takes an additional 1d10 sonic damage.\n\nEach creature in a 10-foot emanation around the target, other than the oni, take this damage as well and is pushed 5 feet away from the target."

 ```